romashkoyp/mainos/README.md

 ## Features

 - **Base Locations**: All available locations are shown as **grey markers**.
-- **Campaigns**: Load one or more campaigns by pasting an Odoo URL.
+- **Campaigns**: Load one or more campaigns by pasting an Odoo campaign URL or a Google data source URL/JSON.
 Each campaign gets a unique color for its markers.
 - **Visited Tracking**: Mark any campaign location as "Visited" (turns green).
 Progress is saved automatically.
 - **City Filter**: Filter markers by city using the dropdown.
-- **Clustering**: Toggle clustering of markers on/off for easier viewing.
+- **Google URL Refetch**: Refetch campaign data from a saved Google data source URL to refresh markers and sync.
 - **Legend**: View a legend explaining marker types and colors.
 - **Import/Export**: Export your progress to a file or import it later to restore.
 - **Campaign Management**: Show/hide individual campaigns, clear a specific campaign, or clear all campaigns.